ArkadiuszSa/weather-app/README.md

 Tech stack: react, redux, reselect, typescript, typesafe-actions redux-observable, jest and nivo charts.

+Each commit is checked for linting, tests and project building with Gitlab: https://gitlab.com/ArkadiuszSa/weather-app/-/jobs

 You should first clone repo with command:

 ```